-The PMI Durham Highlands One-to-One Mentorship Programs
+The PMI Durham Highlands Mentorship Programs

-Experience the Power of a Mentoring Partnership!
+Experience the POWER of a 1-to-1 Mentorship Partnership

-At PMI Durham Highlands (PMI-DHC), we are committed to supporting mentoring in our community, and recognize mentoring as an integral component of learning and development.
-Our chapter continues to create a community culture of learning and personal growth, in which project management professional development is prioritized for all.
+At PMI Durham Highlands (PMI-DHC), we are committed to supporting mentoring in our community and recognize mentoring as an integral component of learning and development.
+Our chapter continues to create a community culture of learning and personal growth in which project management professional development is prioritized for all.
 Our mentorship programs contribute to this culture and are designed specifically to support busy professionals and aspiring project managers.
 These programs are focused on overall Project Management career-related development — supporting individuals with reaching their career goals.

-What’s new about the Mentorship Programs at PMI-DHC?
+When are the Mentorship Programs at PMI-DHC?

-How Are the New Programs Structured?
+How Are the Programs Structured?